Palantir555/palantir555.github.io/_posts/2016-06-08-reversing-huawei-4-dumping-flash.md

 ![sqsh signature in hexdump](http://i.imgur.com/GFaD38g.png)

-Since SquashFS does use signatures to delimite the where the compressed data beings and ends, we probably won't have to trim the binary like we did with the kernel.
+Since SquashFS does use signatures to delimit the where the compressed data beings and ends, we probably won't have to trim the binary like we did with the kernel.